-Julie Freccero is the Director of the Health and Human Rights Program.
+Julie Freccero is the Director and Founder of the Health and Human Rights Program.
 She launched this program in 2017, which aims to improve the health and protection of marginalized populations affected by humanitarian crises, forced displacement, and violence.

-Julie brings over ten years of experience in gender-based violence, reproductive health, and women’s empowerment research, programming, and advocacy.
+She brings over twelve years of experience in gender-based violence, reproductive health, and women’s empowerment research, programming, and advocacy.
 As a specialist in addressing gender-based violence in emergencies, Julie led the United Nations Population Fund’s (UNFPA) response to gender-based violence against refugees and migrants in camps and urban settings in Greece in 2016.
-Prior to this experience, Julie served as the Associate Director of the Sexual Violence Program at the Human Rights Center where she led research addressing refugee protection, health sector responses to sexual violence, and human trafficking in humanitarian settings.
+Julie previously served as the Associate Director of the Sexual Violence Program at the Human Rights Center where she led research addressing refugee protection, health sector responses to sexual violence, and human trafficking in humanitarian settings.

 Julie also served as the Program Officer for Violence against Women at the UN Development Fund for Women (UNIFEM) in Tanzania, where she managed the agency’s programming and advocacy initiatives to improve protection and support services for survivors.
 She has also conducted evaluations of programs serving vulnerable populations, including jail-based health and reentry programs on Rikers Island in New York City and reproductive health voucher programs in rural Cambodia.